peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 <!--
 My motivation for talking is to get the word out in a coherent way.
-It's been five years (Python 3.5, at 2015) since typing appeared -->
+It's been five years (Python 3.5, in 2015) since typing appeared.
+-->

 ---

-# I will not talk about
+# What I will NOT talk about

 - Developing library with typing
 - Configures and options of mypy